grzechog/LogMonitor/README.md

 ## Overview
-The program reads a JSON file holding log entries of different applications from different hosts, it matches two entries that compose events (entries labelled as "STARTED" and "FINISHED").
-The event are flagged if the duration between two entries exceeded 4ms.
+The program reads a JSON file storing log entries of different applications from different hosts, it matches two entries that compose events (entries labelled as "STARTED" and "FINISHED").
+The events are flagged (alert = true) if the duration between two entries exceeded 4ms.
 All the events are recorded in the EVENT table of a HSQLDB database, which is stored in a local folder.

 ## Usage